PowerDNS/pdns/docs/upgrading.rst

 ^^^^^^^^^^^^^^^

 An LMDB schema upgrade is mandatory.
 Please carefully read :ref:`setting-lmdb-schema-version` before upgrading to 4.4.x.
+The new schema version is version 3.

 Removed features
 ^^^^^^^^^^^^^^^^